Kim Potter sentenced to 2 years in Daunte Wright's death

 Defense attorney Paul Engh told the judge that Wright's death was "beyond tragic for everybody involved."
 But, he added: “This was an unintentional crime.
 It was an accident.
 It was a mistake.”

-He also said Potter would be willing to meet with Wright’s family and to speak to police officers about Taser mixups.
+Engh said if Potter were to receive probation, she would be willing to meet with Wright’s family and to speak to police officers about Taser mix-ups, as suggested by prosecutors.

 “People took the time to write her," Engh said.
 "This is unheard of for a defendant.
 I dare say no one in this room has ever seen anything like this.”